smctighevcp/smctighevcp/README.md

 </picture>

 ## Stephan McTighe 👋
-I am an Infrastructure focused IT professional working in the UK, specialising in VMware technologies.
+Stephan is an infrastructure and automation focused IT professional working in the UK, specialising in VMware technologies.

 ### About Me!
 - 🔭 I’m currently working on: VCF, Terraform, PowerShell, Automation & Design